roots/bud/site/docs/bud.template.md

 # bud.template

 Enables and/or configures boilerplate HTML generated for your project.
-This HTML includes the path to your built assets automatically.

 ## Signature